zhangvia/ParaAttention/README.md

 - [x] An easy to use interface to speed up model inference with context parallel and `torch.compile`.
 Make `FLUX` and `Mochi` inference much faster losslessly.
 - [x] A unified interface to run context parallel attention (***cfg-ulysses-ring***), as well as keeping the maximum performance while working with `torch.compile`
 - [ ] The fastest accurate attention implemented in Triton, running 50% faster than the originial FA2 implementation on RTX 4090.

+What's different from other implementations:

+- No unnecessary graph breaks during `torch.compile`.
+All the heavy computations are captured in a single graph and get the maximum opportunity to be optimized.
+This makes it possible for the backend compiler to optimize the graph more effectively, for example, by overlapping the computation and communication.
+- Easy to use.
+You don't need to change the code of the model to enable context parallelism.
+Instead, you only need to call a function to parallelize the model.
+- Easy to use, too.
+If you want to use context parallelism with your custom model, you only need to wrap the call with our special `TorchFunctionMode` context manager.
+- Easy to adjust.
+You can adjust the parallelism style and the mesh shape with a few lines of code.

 # Officially Supported Models